Iraq death toll climbs in grinding battle for Mosul

 Human rights groups have accused the Popular Mobilization Units of extrajudicial killings, torture, and other abuses against the local Sunni population in recent months.

-In October, Iraqi Prime Minister Haider al-Abadi promised that the PMU would not enter Tal Afar, but recent statements by officials have made the matter unclear and opened the door for possible involvement.
+In October, Prime Minister Haider al-Abadi promised that the PMU would not enter Tal Afar, but recent statements by officials have made the matter unclear and opened the door for possible involvement.

 Defensive line

-Note: Correction: A previous version of this story misstated the number of Peshmerga killed in the battle for Mosul.
-There have been 1,600 Peshmerga deaths.